dhis2/dhis2-docs/src/commonmark/en/content/user/about-demo-server-live-package-and-database-design.md

 The organisational hierarchy defines the organisation using the DHIS2, the health facilities, administrative areas and other geographical areas used in data collection and data analysis.
-This dimension to the data is defined as a hierarchy with one root unit (e.g. Ministry of Health) and any number of levels and nodes below.
+This “where” dimension to the data is defined as a hierarchy with one root unit (e.g., Ministry of Health) and any number of levels and nodes below.
 Each node in this hierarchy is called an organisational unit in DHIS2.